 While her love of cats knows no bounds, Heather’s favorite place to be - outside of the studio, of course - is on the beach, with a good food book in hand.

-To be in touch about ordering, custom design, and jewelry instruction, please contact the studio at firstname.lastname@example.org.
+To be in touch about ordering, custom design, and jewelry instruction, please click here to contact us.